KJialun/Operating-system-security-project/README.md

 - CP210x_Universal_Windows_Driver : ESP32 driver
 - Documentation                   : ESP32 & DH11 sensor datasheet documents
-- Two_esp_comm                    : Two Esp32 communication through the MQTT server
+- Two_esp_comm                    : The code of two Esp32 communication through the MQTT server
 - lib                             : The libraries used in this project
 - mosquitto                       : MQTT server Software
-- ESP32_Single_Core.ino           : Performance test by using single core
+- ESP32_Single_Core.ino           : The code of performance test by using single core
-- ESP32_Dual_Core.ino             : Performance test by using Dual core
+- ESP32_Dual_Core.ino             : The code of Performance test by using Dual core

 ## ESP32 Hardware Schematic